skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_Environments.md

 ## Adding An Application

-For an environmment to be created, an application needs to be specified.
+For an environment to be created, an application needs to be specified.
 Here are the steps to add an application:

 1. On the main environments page, near the upper right-hand corner of the screen, click **Add Application**.

 2. The screen prompts you for the following items:

     a.
 Application Name

 3. Click **Save** to return to the **Environments